alexle/alexle.github.com/posts/create-an-rss-feed-from-scratch.markdown

 ##Automation##

 While editing xml document is not difficult, it can be cumbersome - especially when dealing with a lot of content.
-My way around this is leveraging the code that creates my static site ([chisel][5]).
+My way around this is leveraging the code which build my static site ([chisel][5]).
 I create a [Jinja2][6] template (python template language) that generates the "skeleton" of the RSS feed, leaving the specifics as variables:

 <pre><code class=language-html>{% for entry in entries %}
 &lt;item>